Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Boss?
 Miss Park?
 I've got one of the Mitsubishi guys here, Heikichi Togo?
 He says he wants to confess to sabotaging the base."

-"He...what?"
+"He... what?"
 Riordan frowned at his man, caught off-guard.

 "He says he's got CCTV footage proving it was him..."